 Trashcan of Love.
 (2008) Lyrics and illustration here.

-I did this for an online compilation of "furry" 60-second pieces, which isn't available anymore.
-I like the basic song and will do a new, slightly longer and different version for my 20 Nitre-Encrusted Hits! album which is currently in-progress.
+I did this for an online compilation of 60-second "furry" pieces, which isn't available anymore.
+I recorded a different version called Letter of Complaint on my 2016 album Arx Pilosa.

 Post - Shunned.
 (2006)

-After I finished The Shunned Country, which consists of 52 extremely short, tightly composed miniature songs, I had to go in the complete opposite direction as a relief from nearly two years of condensed, concentrated songwriting, so I did this long, semi-composed piece, whose only "structural" element was watching a clock so I could leave pauses rougly at certain intervals of time.
-(I honestly don't remember how I planned it but it was quite simple.)
-I used my Bruno Royal Artist guitar plugged into a Fender Twin Reverb amp, on a stand directly in front of the speaker, and played it with another guitar pickup also plugged into the amp.
+After I finished The Shunned Country, which consists of 52 extremely short, tightly composed miniature songs, I had to go in the complete opposite direction as a relief from the nearly two years of condensed, concentrated songwriting, so I did this long shapeless multitrack improvisation, whose only structural element was watching a stopwatch so I could leave pauses on the overdubbed tracks rougly at certain pre-decided intervals of time.
+I used my Bruno Royal Artist guitar plugged into a Fender Twin Reverb amp, on a stand, directly in front of the speaker, and played it with another guitar pickup also plugged into the amp.
 I never touched the guitar with my hands - just held the pickup above and/or pressed it against the strings.
-Overdubbed 3 or 4 of those and did a bass track the same way, then a track of non-rhythmic drumming and was satisfied!
+Overdubbed 3 or 4 of those and did a bass track the same way, then a track of non-rhythmic drumming, and was satisfied!